-- Providing a dossier of relevant information to support product registration; - Maintaining our intellectual property associated with the product; - Sharing our marketing strategy, experience and materials for the brand; and - Manufacturing and providing finished product for sale.
+- Providing a dossier of relevant information to support product registration; - Maintaining our intellectual property associated with the product; - · Sharing our marketing strategy, experience and materials for the brand; and - Manufacturing and providing finished product for sale.

-During 2019, we worked to support our existing international partners and to identify new companies to represent our products in select additional territories.
-We also continued to transition the Vibativ license arrangements for several international markets from Theravance.
+During 2020, we worked to support our existing international partners and to identify new companies to represent our products in select additional territories.